-Grinnell Dining hires students to do meal setup, food preparation and service, and cleanup at the Marketplace, The Spencer Grill, and in catering.
-A position in Dining offers flexible scheduling and the highest student compensation rates at Grinnell College.
-If you are interested in a position in Grinnell Dining, visit with a supervisor or contact a supervisor.
+Grinnell Dining Services hires students to do meal setup, food preparation and service, and cleanup at the Marketplace, The Spencer Grill, and in catering.
+A position in dining offers flexible scheduling and the highest student compensation rates at Grinnell College.
+If you are interested in a position in dining, visit with a supervisor or contact a supervisor.

 We would love to have you join our team!

 - Excellent Wages Holidays and Breaks OFF

 Note: You must be at least 16 years old to work in Dining Services.

 Culinary Intern Program

 Participation in our intern program will give you hands-on experience in the artistic, business, and management sides of college and university food service, a profession that is experiencing tremendous growth and exciting change.
 You'll have the opportunity to work in dining operations, retail operations, catering, and much more.

 Send your cover letter, resume, and a letter of reference to:

 Grinnell College Dining Services